webtoknow/fx-trading-app/Week_08/Theory/README.md

 A service is similar to a component in that it's used by foreign applications.
 The main difference is that I expect a component to be used locally (think jar file, assembly, dll, or a source import).
 A service will be used remotely through some remote interface, either synchronous or asynchronous (eg web service, messaging system, RPC, or socket.)

-I mostly use service in this article, but much of the same logic can be applied to local components too.
-Indeed often you need some kind of local component framework to easily access a remote service.
-But writing "component or service" is tiring to read and write, and services are much more fashionable at the moment.

 ## Inversion of Control